aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ## Real-time Inference in Azure

 Real-time inference in Azure Stream Analytics is nothing new, and it has been possible to do for a while.
 The most common approach has been to call a classic Azure Machine Learning Studio web service directly from the continuous query.
-There are a number of limitations with this approach, for one the fact that you have to host your model in Azure Machine Learning Studio which does not offer support for open-source libraries such as Tensorflow as well as having a limitation of your dataset size.
-To counter that, the Azure Stream Analytics team released preview support for the new Azure Machine Learning service in the fall of 2019.
+There are a number of limitations with this approach and to just mention one, you're forced to train and host your model in Azure ML Studio which does not offer support for open-source libraries such as Tensorflow.
+To counter that, the Azure Stream Analytics team just released preview support for the new Azure Machine Learning service.
 This in itself is a great leap forward, but as Azure Machine Learning still doesn't support C# and ML.NET, it does not meet the needs of the .NET community.

 ![Azure Stream Analytics with Azure Machine Learning Service (classic)](/images/post-images/azureml.jpg)